Oracle's quarterly results deepen cloud concerns, stock drops

 Four-decade-old Oracle has been rolling out its own cloud-based products but they remain under 5 percent of its overall revenue.

-A string of acquisitions fueling Oracle's growth has slowed of late although the company is in talks to buy software maker Micros Systems Inc, according to a Bloomberg report this week.
+A string of acquisitions fuelling Oracle's growth has slowed of late although the company is in talks to buy software maker Micros Systems Inc, according to a Bloomberg report this week.

 “One thing that's clear is they need to get this M&A engine started again," Ives said.